-- 4.1 The transitional arrangements shall operate for a term of eighteen (18) months from the time this MRA enters into force. - 4.2 The purpose of the transition phase is to provide the Responsible/Designating Authorities with an opportunity to build confidence and understanding of each other's procedures for recognizing CABs and in the ability of those bodies to carry out their mandates.
-Successful completion of the transition phase should result in the determination by the Responsible Authorities that nominated CABs comply with the applicable criteria and are competent to conduct conformity assessment activities acceptable to the other Party or Parties concerned. - 4.3 During the transition phase, the authorities may jointly sponsor two seminars, one in Canada and one in conjunction with such seminars as may be sponsored by the EC, concerning the relevant technical and product approval requirements.
+- 4.1 The transitional arrangements shall operate for a term of eighteen (18) months from the time this MRA enters into force. - 4.2 The purpose of the transition phase is to provide the Responsible/Designating Authorities with an opportunity to build confidence and understanding of each other-s procedures for recognizing CABs and in the ability of those bodies to carry out their mandates.
+Successful completion of the transition phase should result in the determination by the Responsible Authorities that nominated CABs comply with the applicable criteria and are competent to conduct conformity assessment activities acceptable to the other Party. - 4.3 During the transition phase, the authorities may jointly sponsor two seminars, one in Canada and one in the EC, concerning the relevant technical and product approval requirements.